 In September, I wrote about Camp Lejeune in Jacksonville, North Carolina.
 In that post, I discussed a brief history of Camp Lejeune and the water contamination there as well as the list of diseases that a veteran is entitled to medical treatment for.
-That discussion can be seen here.
 Today’s article will cover more of the actual claim related to Camp Lejeune.

 In 2012, Congress passed The Honoring America’s Veterans and Caring for Camp Lejeune Families Act of 201 (also known as the Janey Ensminger Act, for the deceased daughter of Master Sergeant Jerry Ensminger who died of leukemia after ingesting contaminated water.) which required that the VA provide medical care for Lejeune veterans who served at least thirty days at Camp Lejeune during the qualifying period (January 1st, 1957 and December 31st, 1987.)
 The list of covered ailments can be seen in the previous post above.